 \section{Conclusion}

-We have conducted a detailed analysis of the electron-positron pair production from the vacuum under the influence of a time-dependent Sauter pulse electric field.
-We calculated the single-particle distribution function using the exact analytic solution for the mode function.
-We develop an analytical theory that is valid for the finite times $t > \tau.$ In particular, we find an analytical expression for the distribution function in the power series of the small parameter $(1-y).$ The interesting dynamical features of the momentum distribution function at finite times are attributed to the function that appears in this expansion.
+We have conducted a detailed analysis of the electron-positron pair production from the vacuum under the influence of a time-dependent Sauter-pulse electric field.
+We calculated the particle distribution function using the exact analytic solution for the mode function.
+We have developed an analytical theory that is valid for finite times $t > \tau.$ In particular, we find an analytical expression for the distribution function in the power series of the small parameter $(1-y).$ The interesting dynamical features of the momentum distribution function at finite times are attributed to the function that appears in this expansion.
 We have further elaborated on this aspect of the finite-time behavior of the longitudinal and transverse momentum spectra.